Apostrophe: Possessive apostrophe

 The apostrophe is used in English to indicate what is, for historical reasons, misleadingly called the possessive case in the English language.
 This case was called the genitive until the 18th century and, like the genitive case in other languages, expresses relationships other than possession.
 For example, in the expressions "the school's headmaster", "the men's department", and "tomorrow's weather", the school does not own/possess the headmaster, men do not own/possess the department, and tomorrow does not/will not own the weather.
 In the words of Merriam-Webster's Dictionary of English Usage:

 The argument is a case of fooling oneself with one's own terminology.
-After the 18th-century grammarians began to refer to the genitive case as the possessive case, grammarians and other commentators got it into their heads that the only use of the case was to show possession [...]
+After the 18th-century grammarians began to refer to the genitive case as the possessive case, grammarians and other commentators got it into their heads that the only use of the case was to show possession ...
 Simply changing the name of the genitive does not change or eliminate any of its multiple functions.

-That dictionary also cites a study that found that only 40% of the possessive forms were used to indicate actual possession.
+That dictionary also cites a study, which found that only 40% of the possessive forms were used to indicate actual possession.
 The modern spelling convention distinguishes possessive singular forms ("Bernadette's", "flower's", "glass's", "one's") from simple plural forms ("Bernadettes", "flowers", "glasses", "ones"), and both of those from possessive plural forms ("Bernadettes, "flowers, "glasses, "ones).
 For example, the word "glass's" is the singular possessive form of the noun "glass".
 The plural form of "glass" is "glasses" and the plural possessive form is, therefore, "glasses.
 One would therefore say "I drank the glass's contents" to indicate drinking from one glass, but "I drank the glasses' contents" after also drinking from another glass.
 For singular forms, the modern possessive or genitive inflection is a survival from certain genitive inflections in Old English, for which the apostrophe originally marked the loss of the old e (for example, lambes became lamb's).
 Its use for indicating plural "possessive" forms was not standard before the middle of the 19th century.